hackclub/hackclub/workshops/Flask_quote_generator/README.md

     app.run(host="0.0.0.0")
 ```

 This is so our app doesn't exit immediately its run.
+While the `host="0.0.0."` parameter makes our app accessible to everyone on the web.

  If you are following along on [repl.it](https://repl.it) click on the green button in the top right corner.
 So now you've completed the workshop and hopefully your a little more inspired.
+So what next ?

 # Hacking